 Well, that’s the saddest thing of all.”

-I thought of my departed dad, a guy who looked a bit like the Jewish version of Frank.
+As I listened, I thought of my dad who had died at 49, a few years before, a guy who looked a bit like a Jewish version of Frank.
 He would have loved to have known that I got to sit in a room with Frank Sinatra, got to hit the record button for this guy, got to adjust his microphone.
-I got to hear him sing as part of an audience of four: Costa, his bodyguard, Blakin, and me.
+We were an audience of four: Costa, his bodyguard, Blakin, and me.
 My dad would have loved that.
 But my old man was gone, and he would never know.
-The duende hit me, and my eyes filled with tears.
+The duende hit me, and my eyes brimmed with tears.

 Dr. Glenn Berger is a psychotherapist, relationship counselor, business and artist’s coach, and young person’s mentor.
 He sees patients in New York City, in Mt.
 Kisco, NY, and around the world by Skype.